paula18/Project4-Rasterizer/README.md

 -------------------------------------------------------------------------------
 Color and Normal Interpolation:
 -------------------------------------------------------------------------------
 Color and normal interpolation is performed using baricentric coordinates.
-The next image each vertex of the triangle is assigned a different color (red, green and blue) and the interior of the triangle is interpolated.
+In the following image each vertex of the triangle is assigned a different color (red, green and blue) and the interior of the triangle is interpolated.

 ![alt tag](https://github.com/paula18/Project4-Rasterizer/blob/master/triColorInter.PNG)